UNKLEJAKJAK/PIR_LED/README.md

 # PIR_LED
-Arduino set up to turn LED on when PIR sensor detects motion
+Arduino set up to turn LED on when PIR sensor detects motion.